 So, I stayed silent with my growing questions, living with this acute certainty that everything I was doing—in fact everything I was—was a lie, intrinsically false.
 And yet, there was nothing within my power to change anything.
-There was nothing to do but go on as if playing a part in some play that somebody else made up and was directing.
+There was nothing to do but go on as if playing a part in a play that someone else had made up and was directing.

 After some weeks, I became numb to this experience.
 Sometimes I remembered it, as if it too, were just part of the story.
-It was if I had awaked for a short time and now I was back asleep in my dream.
+It was as if I'd awaked for a short time and now I was back asleep in my dream.
 Something was content with all this.
 Yet, something had shifted, at a profound level.
 I just could not trust myself, my thoughts and my actions in the same way.
 There was a hopeless sense that I was inside another person who I could not control and could not trust.
-Again and again, I found something had just been said by “me” or just done by “me” that did not correspond at all with what I really felt or really thought or really wanted.
+Again and again, I found something had just been said by “me,” or just done by “me,” that did not correspond at all with what I really felt or really thought or really wanted.

 There were daily examples that I lived helplessly in this way.
 I would be on the road home from work and observe that I was talking to myself about my life, my wife, about our relationship and my job and my duties and obligations— full of complaints and strongly wishing I were going somewhere else.
 This litany of complaint and alienation would continue even up to walking in the front door.